3DCdsc/About/docs/Recess_Week_Challenge_Stuff/q3_hints.md

 <details>
   <summary>Hint 2</summary>

   Encountering a timeout on your code for more complex cases?
 Perhaps consider how efficient your current algorithm is.
 Does it constantly excessively waste time computing something that would be overwritten later?
-Is there a way to mimize this wastage in computational time?
+Is there a way to minimize this wastage in computational time?

 </details>